Skip to Main Content

 Avoid Plagiarism

-Why should you be concerned about plagiarism?
+Why should you be concerned with plagiarism?

 • Plagiarism is dishonest and unethical.